kamchatka-volcano/cmdlime/README.md

 and `std::filesystem` functions without any manual conversions.
 This functionality can be disabled by setting a CMake variable `CMDLIME_NO_WINDOWS_UNICODE`, or by manually adding a compiler definition `CMDLIME_NO_WINDOWS_UNICODE_SUPPORT` to your target.

+### Filesystem paths support

+The `std::filesystem::path` parameters are automatically converted to the canonical form using the `std::filesystem::weakly_canonical()` function.

+This functionality can be disabled by either setting a CMake variable `CMDLIME_NO_CANONICAL_PATHS` or manually adding a compiler definition `CMDLIME_NO_CANONICAL_PATHS`.

 ### Custom names